FabioScielzoOrtiz/DBRobustClust-docu/intro.md

 used to evaluate the goodness of the partitions, and Multidimensional Scaling (MDS) configurations are given to visualize clustering results.

+The package is located in Python Package Index (PyPI), the standard repository of packages for the Python programming language: https://pypi.org/project/FastKmedoids/

 ```{tableofcontents}
 ```